BCom Disinvestment in India Notes Study Material

 (A) Phase I (1991-92 to 1995-96)

-Phase one started when Chandrashekhar government, while presenting the interim budget for the year 1991-92 declared disinvestment up to 20%.
-The objective was to broad-base equity, improve management, enhance availability of resources for these PSEs and yield resources for exchequer.
+Phase one started when the Chandrashekhar government while presenting the interim budget for the year 1991-92 declared disinvestment up to 20%.
+The objective was to broad-base equity, improve management, enhance the availability of resources for these PSEs, and yield resources for the exchequer.
+(BCom Disinvestment in India Notes Study Material)

 Industries Reserved for Public Sector Prior to 1991

-- Arms and Ammunition and allied items of defence equipments.
+- Arms and Ammunition and allied items of defense equipment.

 - Atomic energy.